 Google Answers launched in 2002.
 This knowledge market program allowed users to post questions that were answered in detail by other users.
 If an answer is deemed satisfactory by the asker, the researcher of the answer will receive a reward ranging from $2 to $200, with Google holding 25% of the reward.
-Rival online reference desks such as Yahoo Answers, Mahalo Answers and Korra have sprung up, despite its enormous influence over competitors.
+Rival online reference desks such as Yahoo Answers, Mahalo Answers, and Korra have sprung up, despite their enormous influence over competitors.
 Google Answers was eventually discontinued in December 2006, remaining as a read-only archive.

 Google Glass was considered the biggest gadget of the future as the touchscreen tablet instead became one of Google’s major public and market disasters.
-Glass was designed as an ultra compact computer.
-Google Glass was intended to meet the public’s basic web browsing, photo taking and GPS needs before everyone’s eyes.
+Glass was designed as an ultra-compact computer.
+Google Glass was intended to meet the public’s basic web browsing, photo-taking, and GPS needs before everyone’s eyes.
 However, despite the hype, ‘Google Glass’ ultimately failed to sell due to less than favorable reviews for its exceptional price tag and lack of special features, which led to production being halted and back to the drawing board.

 By 2015, Google underwent a corporate restructuring that led to the creation of Alphabet Inc., the multinational conglomerate that became the parent company of Google and several former Google subsidiaries.
 Larry became the new CEO while Sergei became the President.

 Today, Google has more than 60,000 employees in 50 countries and has become the most widely used web-based search engine with over 3.5 billion searches per day and net assets of over $279 billion. has gone.